John M. Patterson Elementary K-4

 Information & Resources

-John M. Patterson School student responsibilities are:
+John M. Patterson School parent responsibilities are:

 Graduation and Promotion Requirements

 If your child does not meet grade level goals in reading and or math, he/she may not be promoted at the end of the school year and may be assigned to the summer school program.
 Below are the grade level goals for promotion.

 Students must have a passing grade in Reading of (A, B, C or D) in Math of (A, B, C or D) and Science of (A, B, C or D).

 Students must have a reading level of N or above, a math level of Basic, Proficient or Advanced (2,3 or 4), and a science level of Basic, Proficient or Advanced (2,3, or 4), AND participate successfully in a group Multidisciplinary or Service Learning Project.

 Students must have a reading level of L or above, a math level of Basic, Proficient or Advanced (2,3 or 4) and a science level of Basic, Proficient or Advanced (2,3 or 4).